peteradeojo/peteradeojo/README.md

 ### Hi there 👋🏾

 - 👨🏾‍💻 I’m a Software Engineer with a focus on the backend
-- 💬 Ask me about PHP and TypeScript
+- 💬 Ask me about PHP, JavaScript & Go,

 ### Reach Me
 [![Twitter](https://img.shields.io/badge/-Twitter-white?logo=twitter)](https://twitter.com/boluwatifee__)